nonblocking/mashroom/ROADMAP.md

 # Mashroom Roadmap

-## Version 1.5

- * Add a plugin that exposes Prometheus metrics

 ## Version 1.6

  * Security: Add a "brokering" security provider that dispatches the actual authentication to different security providers